Dr Mary Boyle

 Mary also works on medieval German and English comparative literature more broadly, and particularly on medieval religious writing.
 Her monograph, Writing the Jerusalem Pilgrimage in the Late Middle Ages is forthcoming with Boydell & Brewer (2021).
 Her further research interests include the interaction of text, image, and material object in printed books and manuscripts.
 She is the co-founder of Teaching the Codex, an interdisciplinary project on the teaching of manuscript studies, and a Junior Research Fellow at Linacre College.

-Mary primarily teaches medieval German literature (Paper VI, Paper IX).
+Mary primarily teaches medieval German literature (Paper VI, Paper IX, Gregorius).

-Writing the Jerusalem Pilgrimage in the Late Middle Ages (Boydell & Brewer, 2021).
+Writing the Jerusalem Pilgrimage in the Late Middle Ages (DS Brewer, forthcoming February 2021).

 ‘Imaginatio, Anachronismus und Heilsgeschichte’ (with Annette Volfing) in Geschichte Erzählen, ed.
-Sarah Bowden, Manfred Eikelmann, Stephen Mossman, and Michael Stolz (Tübingen: Narr, forthcoming).
+Sarah Bowden, Manfred Eikelmann, Stephen Mossman, and Michael Stolz (Tübingen: Narr, 2020).

 ‘To Gaze or Not to Gaze: The Nineteenth-century Der arme Heinrich from Volksbuch to Dante Gabriel Rossetti’s “Miracle-Rhyme”’ (Modern Language Review, 114.2 (2019), 181-211).